yukaiiwang/yukaiiwang.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋 This is Yukai Wang"
+title: "👋 Hi there !"
-excerpt: "👋 This is Yukai Wang"
+excerpt: "👋 This is Yukai Wang's academic homepage !"
 author_profile: true
 redirect_from:
   - /about/